The WFMT Radio Network

 This award-winning 13-part series of half-hour shows features the "bioneers" - social and scientific innovators with breakthrough solutions for people and planet.
 These are the ardent voices of our most brilliant visionaries with both feet on the ground.
 They span the rich arc of human endeavor and practical transformation toward a future environment of hope.
 Join over 370 stations worldwide in 11 nations to reach passionate and loyal listeners.
 Produced by Collective Heritage Institute/Bioneers, an internationally acclaimed nonprofit educational organization.

-The Bioneers Radio Series continues with Series XII Spring 2013.
-Cutting edge - charismatic - provocative - hopeful.
+The Bioneers Radio Series continues with Series VII, Winter 2014.
+Cutting edge - charismatic - provocative - hopeful!
 This stirring, award-winning documentary series The Bioneers: Revolution from the Heart of Nature is composed of themed half-hour programs highlighting cutting-edge solutions to major environmental challenges and crises, along with broader social approaches for ecological and cultural restoration.
 Breakthrough ideas, technological innovations and bold activist social strategies make for compelling radio, powered by the charismatic voices of the Bioneers themselves.

-The Bioneers radio programs are available for download from their FTP site.
-Please let us know if you plan to eliminate your CD use of this program by calling Carol Martinez at WFMT, 773-279-2112.
+The Bioneers radio programs are available for download from their web site.
+The Bioneers would like to be more environmentally friendly, so we encourage as many stations as possible that require CDs to use this web site to obtain each week's program.
+Please let us know if you plan to eliminate your CD use by calling Carol Martinez at WFMT, 773-279-2112 or email firstname.lastname@example.org.
 Here is the information, which is for station use only!
 Do not give to listeners!

 Web site: www.radio.bioneers.org